yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

 Additionally, the SQL Server VM and Web site implementation are also housed at the same region.
 SQL has been deployed on a single VM with multiple disks.
 One disk is utilized for the data; the other disk is for backup and log file storage.
 The underlying storage account is configured for geo replication.

 They have deployed a load balancer in front of the web servers and configured a default health probe to monitor the servers in the load balanced pool.
-When they need scalability, they manually configure another web server and often leave it running even after the need for additional capacity has passed.

-Contoso has received multiple complaints from customers at times when they have intermittently received HTTP 500 errors on the website.
-Upon investigation, it was discovered that a recent deployment failed on one of the servers in the farm and resulted in files not being correctly copied to this server.
+Although load balancer is helpful in managing the traffic flux, Contoso is concerned that it still does not ensure availability of web servers.

 ![The SQL and Web Server Current Implementation diagram depicts three virtual machines behind a load balancer and availability set, and a single virtual machine for SQL server with two disks for data.](images/Whiteboarddesignsessiontrainerguide-BuildingaresilientIaaSarchitectureimages/media/image5.png "SQL and Web Server Current Implementation")